Treatment of Soldiers Wounded in Battle

 The Roman poet Virgil (70-19 BCE) composed an epic poem, titled the Aeneid, about the events leading up to the foundation of Rome.
 It follows the adventures of the Trojan hero Aeneas who was forced to do battle with the native inhabitants of Italy upon immigrating there from Troy.

 In one of the climactic scenes at the poem’s conclusion (Aeneid XII.383-440), Aeneas is wounded in the thigh by an arrow shaft hurled from the enemy camp.
 After the wounded Aeneas is carried off the battlefield, the surgeon Iapyx attempts to remove the arrow with forceps.
 When he is unsuccessful, Venus, Aeneas’s divine mother, intervenes.
 From across the Mediterranean at Mt.
 Ida near Troy, she brings dittany, an unknown herb, to heal the wound.
 Cicero, in the philosophical treatise De Divinatione, says that dittany was supposed to make arrows fall out of goats’ bodies.

 Although he was unable to help Aeneas, Iapyx was given his skill of practicing the “silent arts,” i.e., medicine, by Apollo himself.
 Of Apollo’s three realms— music, prophecy, and healing—it is only healing in which the voice is not used, hence medicine was known as the silent art.
 This phrase also invokes the idea of obscurity, as the profession of medicine was not thought to lead to great fame.

-The episode portrayed here is not mentioned in any extant saga of the Trojan War.
-In the Hippocratic treatise In the Surgery, the author states bluntly that “he who desires to practice surgery must go to war.”
+The episode between Sthenelos and Diomedes portrayed here is not mentioned in any extant saga of the Trojan War.
+In the Hippocratic treatise, In the Surgery, the injuries of war figure prominently, and the author states bluntly that “he who desires to practice surgery must go to war.”